vecma-project/EasyVVUQ-QCGPJ/docs/index.rst

 ==============
 **Python API for HPC execution of EasyVVUQ**

-EasyVVUQ-QCGPJ is a lightweight plugin for parallelization of EasyVVUQ (https://github.com/UCL-CCS/EasyVVUQ) with the QCG-PilotJob mechanism (https://github.com/vecma-project/QCG-PilotJob).
+EasyVVUQ-QCGPJ (also known as EasyVVUQ-QCGPJ Integrator - EQI) is a lightweight plugin for parallelization of EasyVVUQ (https://github.com/UCL-CCS/EasyVVUQ) with the QCG-PilotJob mechanism (https://github.com/vecma-project/QCG-PilotJob).

 It is developed as part of VECMA (http://www.vecma.eu), and is part of the VECMA Toolkit (http://www.vecma-toolkit.eu).